swcarpentry/git-novice/episodes/08-collab.md

 Once there she can accept access to the Owner's repo.

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".
+Important: do not place this copy inside your own planets folder!
+Navigate to the `Desktop` folder first.

 To clone the Owner's repo into her `Desktop` folder, the Collaborator enters:

 ~~~